belgium flag

 Opportunity Awaits

-You must be able to speak, read, and write basic English, as well as pass a civics test on US history.
-You must also be of good moral character.
-Certain law enforcement incidents may derail your chances of becoming a US citizen and should be discussed openly with your immigration lawyer.
+You must be able to speak, read, and write basic English and pass a civics test on U.S. history.
+Additionally, you must be of good moral character.
+Certain law enforcement incidents could jeopardize your chances of becoming a U.S. citizen and should be discussed openly with your immigration lawyer.
 Finally, you must have been filing taxes during your time as a permanent resident and be up-to-date on all filings with the IRS.
+The Application for Naturalization can be filed electronically with USCIS.

-To learn more about US citizenship and to arrange a consultation, please contact our Brussels or London office to speak with a licensed US immigration lawyer.
+To learn more about U.S. naturalization requirements and to arrange a consultation, please contact our London, Brussels, or Paris presence to speak with a licensed U.S. immigration lawyer.

 Submit an Inquiry